Sigmmma/c20/src/content/h1/guides/levels/box-level/readme.md

 You may have noticed source files like Photoshop documents (`*.psd`) or the level's Blender scene (`example.blend`) in the example layout above.
 There is no requirement to keep them under the `data` folder like this but it can help to organize them together with your level's data.

-You also may have noticed the `example.bitmap` without a corresponding `example.tiff`.
-This bitmap tag is the BSP's [lightmap](~lightmaps) and we'll generate that later.
+You also may have noticed the `example.bitmap` without a corresponding `example.tif`.
+This is the BSP's [lightmap](~lightmaps) and we'll generate that later.

 # Blender modeling
 For the next few steps we'll create the level geometry in [Blender](~).
 Go ahead and open it up now.